How to find a therapist that’s right for you

 Accreditation is like a seal of approval.
 It indicates that a therapist has met a set of standards set by a professional organisation, ensuring their competence and professionalism in the field.
 This benchmark of quality also suggests a therapist has ethical standards and is professionally trained.

-In essence, while the term 'accredited' might sound formal, it's essentially a reassuring sign of a therapist's commitment to their profession and to delivering the best possible care to those they assist.
-If you ever find yourself unsure about any credentials or terms when seeking therapy, don't hesitate to ask.
-Like many medical fields, therapy has its own set of daunting terms and lists of jargon.
+While the term 'accredited' might sound formal, it serves as a reassuring sign of a therapist's commitment to their profession and to delivering the best possible care to the people they help.
+If you ever find yourself unsure about any credentials or terms when you’re looking for a therapist, don't hesitate to ask.
+Like many medical fields, therapy has its own set of terms and jargon.
 Good therapists will always have time to explain how everything works – giving you piece of mind so you can focus on improving your mental state.

 Contact us to make an enquiry or for more information